kzhang-repos/chat/README.md

 **Potential extensions**

-Though this app only allows one to one chat between online users, it can be easily extended to support group chat and offline messaging.
+Though this app only allows one to one chat, it can be easily extended to support group chat.
 Additionally, this app only works on a single server.
 However, it can run multiple socket.io instances in different processes or servers by using the socket.io-redis adapter.

 # Technologies